ArieArya/hlp21-group-07/README.md

 </p>

 ### 5. Automatically Adding New Symbols in Empty Position
-When new symbols are added, they are automatically placed in an empty position in the canvas (unless canvas is completely full).
+When new symbols are added, they are automatically placed in an empty position in the canvas to prevent collision (unless canvas is completely full).
 This is feature is demonstrated below:
 <p align="center">
   <img src="/img/auto-positioning.gif" width="80%">
 </p>